AmericanCouncils/fiendish-bundle/README.md

 ```

 The master daemon for the group "foobar" will recieve that request via RabbitMQ.
-During a sync, the master daemon will add and remove processes from the Supervisor
+It will add processes to the Supervisor
 group as necessary to match the processes listed in the table.

-To stop a daemon process, delete the Process from the table and send another
+To stop a daemon process, delete the Process and send a
 sync request.
 Supervisor's state will be updated, and your daemon process
-will recieve a SIGTERM.
+will be killed and removed from the group.

 ## Debugging

 Supervisor will keep track of everything printed out by your daemons,
-so your best bet for figuring out problems with your daemons crashing
+so your best bet for figuring out problems with your daemons
 is to use the Supervisor console:

     $ sudo supervisorctl